poweredbyniks/dev-test/README.md

 :scroll: **END**

 ## Let's assume that medicine is always unique (combination of weight and name) and there’s no need to check if it exists in DB or not

+for simplification of the test app PSQL used for logging storage, in a real project its better to use kafka with infinite retention or elastic